Toxic Chemical Exposure Lawsuit

 - A failure to provide prompt contact with emergency care after an injury

 Perhaps the most vulnerable are general laborers working on a maintenance of way crew.
-These workers, responsible for the general maintenance of the rails, could face exposure to many hazardous substances such as Round-Up, creosote, and other chemicals used to treat rails or ties.
+These workers, responsible for the general maintenance of the rails, could face exposure to many hazardous substances such as weedkillers, Round-Up, creosote, and other chemicals used to treat rails or ties.

 If you or someone you know has been harmed through toxic chemical exposure while on the job, you should seek experienced legal representation.
 At Doran & Murphy, PLLC, we have been fighting for the rights of the injured for two decades.
-Each injury attorney at our firm has developed an extensive understanding of the laws and legal strategies required to help you achieve the most value for your claim or lawsuit.
+Each chemical exposure attorney at our firm has developed an extensive understanding of the laws and legal strategies required to help you achieve the most value for your claim or lawsuit.
 We can review and evaluate your situation to determine the legal implications involved and advise you on how we can best assist you.

-A railroad toxic chemicals lawyer could help you to pursue compensation for your injuries.
+A railroad injury lawyer could help you to pursue compensation for your injuries.
 They can work to connect your health problems to toxic chemical exposure while working for the railroad.
 They can then use the proper federal laws to demand compensation from your negligent employer in a toxic chemical exposure lawsuit.